 The holders of 10,928,831 shares of our common stock and 254,687 shares of our common stock issuable upon the exercise of options are entitled to certain registration rights with respect to these securities as set forth in an agreement between us and the holders of these securities.
+Our current directors Keith Gollust, Bruce Kovner and Robert Wilson and entities affiliated with these directors have indicated an interest in purchasing up to an aggregate of 1,000,000 shares of our common stock in this offering.
+These indications of interest are not binding agreements or commitments to purchase, and these directors and affiliated entities may elect not to purchase any shares in this offering.
+However, if any shares are purchased by Messrs.
+Gollust or Kovner or certain entities affiliated with these directors, such shares will be entitled to the registration rights set below.
 We are generally required to pay all expenses incurred in connection with registrations effected in connection with the following rights, excluding underwriting discounts and commissions, and fees and expenses of counsel to the registering security holders.

 Demand rights.
 Beginning upon the expiration of the lock-up agreements entered into by the holders of these registrable securities in connection with this offering, as described below in the section entitled "Shares Eligible for Future Sale-Lock-Up Agreements," subject to specified limitations, the holders of not less than 60% of these registrable securities may require that we register all or a portion of these securities for sale under the Securities Act, if the anticipated aggregate offering price of such securities is at least \$15,000,000.
 We may be required to effect up to two such registrations.
-Stockholders with these registration rights who are not part of an initial registration demand are entitled to notice and are entitled to include their shares of common stock in the registration.
+Stockholders with these registration rights who are not part of an initial registration demand are entitled to include their shares of common stock in the registration.